 Population Growth

 Possible population growth considered in this analysis is the possible growth in the number of persons that live and work in the areas in and around where the Provisions are implemented, and reasonably foreseeable methods of compliance may be located.
 Population growth occurs from natural causes (births minus deaths) and net emigration from or immigration to other geographical areas.
-Emigration or immigration can occur in response to economic opportunities, life style choices, or for personal reasons.
+Emigration or immigration can occur in response to economic opportunities, lifestyle choices, or for personal reasons.
 Although land use growth and population growth are interrelated, land use and population growth could occur independently from each other.
 This has occurred in the past where the housing growth is minimal, but population within the area continues to increase.
 Such a situation results in increasing population densities with a corresponding demand for services, despite minimal land use growth.

 Indirect population growth inducement occurs when, for example, a project that accommodates unplanned growth consequently (i.e., indirectly) establishes substantial new permanent employment opportunities (for example, new commercial, industrial, or governmental enterprises).
 Another example of indirect population growth is if a construction project generates substantial short-term employment opportunities that indirectly stimulate the need for additional housing and services.